Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Motion in Cylindrically Symmetric Spacetimes

 \begin{widetext}

 \end{widetext}

-Another important case resulting in a closed form solution is that of zero angular momentum with a non-zero axial momentum, leading to a motion of the massless particle confined to the plane $\phi=\phi_0$ entirely.
-This solution provides a graphic connection between the radial and the axial motion of the particle, which, in turn, provides insights about the gravitational strength of the cosmic string.
+Another important case resulting in a solution in terms of a well-known function is that of zero angular momentum with a non-zero axial momentum, leading to a motion of the massless particle confined to the plane $\phi=\phi_0$ entirely.
+This solution provides a graphic connection between the radial and the axial motion of the particle, which, in turn, provides insights into the gravitational strength of the cosmic string.
 This might allow us to measure the gravitational strength of an observable cosmic string by observing the accreting photons in its local vicinity moving through gas clouds.
-Similar to the case of zero axial momentum, solution to this one can also be written in a closed form using the Euler-Gauss hypergeometric function.
+Similar to the case of zero axial momentum, solution to this one can also be written in a closed-form using the Euler-Gauss hypergeometric function.
 As one might expect, both solutions to the special cases $A=0$, given in (12), and $B=0$, given below, reduce to the same expression when these conditions hold simultaneously.\footnote{Due to the fact that ${}_2F_1(p,q;r;0)=1$ for all $p,q,r\in \bb{N}$.}

 \begin{widetext}

 \end{widetext}